-How Ruth lost 4 stone & transformed her health & fitness!
+How Ruth lost 4 & a half stone & transformed her health & fitness!

 (written by Ruth Pollard)